azdavis/millet/docs/manual.md

 - Documentation for an item.
 - Documentation for tokens.

+See the section on [doc comments](#doc-comments) to provide your own documentation for items.

 ### Jump/peek definition

 In SML files, Millet allows jumping to or peeking the definition of named items, like variables.